awih97/Custom-KWS-for-STM32-using-Edge-Impulse/README.md

 ![image](https://user-images.githubusercontent.com/57432755/122668264-cb1a0f80-d1e9-11eb-9b6b-250151bf5763.png)

  If you make your own dataset and different commands from this tutorials, that mean your label will be different from this tutorial and cannot use the **switch case** function here.
-What you can do is source the raw input for each commands you ahve you have and observe each commands give which **no_result** value.
+What you can do is source the raw input for each commands you have and observe each commands give which **no_result** value.
 Then you can change the **switch case** for your own projects.